jonlpersson/ed-latimore/site/_posts/2022-06-25-business-and-life-lessons-from-the-notorious-b-i-g-s-10-crack-commandments.md

 tags:
   - living-in-the-hood
 description: >-
-  The Ten Crackcommandments is an education in human nature's real, raw, viciousness.
-The level of street smarts required to survive in an environment like this breeds several lessons for managing competition.
+  The Ten Crackcommandments is an education in the real, raw, viciousness of human nature.
+This article takes lessons from the song to apply to your entire life.
 image: /assets/images/drafts/10-crack-commandments.jpeg
 ---
 On March 25, 1997, American rapper The Notorious B.I.G. (a.k.a.
 Biggie Smalls) dropped a song that would become iconic, not just in the hip hop community, but in American culture as a whole.